diegomrodrigues/statistical_learning_notes/05. Kernel Methods/topics.md

-Okay, here's a detailed breakdown of the topics and subtopics covered in Chapter 6, "Kernel Smoothing Methods," focusing on key concepts relevant to a data scientist:

-**6. Kernel Smoothing Methods**

 *   **Introduction:**
     *   Localizing Flexibility:  Focus on estimating the regression function f(X) locally around a query point x₀, by fitting simple models with local training data points
         * This is a device to achieve smooth and flexible fits.